mayainsitu/S2DataProcessing/GEE/README.md

 Atmospheric correction of Sentinel 2 imagery in Google Earth Engine using [Py6S](http://py6s.readthedocs.io/en/latest/).

 ### Installation
-Create a conda environment based on the environment variable here: ""

-By running all notebooks in this environment/kernel, all the package prerequisites will be met.
+Before running, Anaconda needs to be installed on your system.
+Go [here](https://www.anaconda.com/download/) to download the latest version, and install by following the instructions on the site.

+Verify your installation by running

+`conda --version`

+Once you've got conda working, create a new environment to suit the requirements of the notebooks here.
+To do that, run the following command in your terminal

+`conda env create -f environment.yml`

+This will set up an environment/kernel with all the suitable package versions for the notebooks here.

 ### Usage